$ gnpm install tshy

 for code hints in VSCode, neovim, tests, etc.

-cjs, and also import packages using node-style "exports"
+cjs, and also import packages using node-style "exports"-aware

 for this purpose, and then delete it afterwards.
 If that file